Jonathon-Fleming/ToxPi-GIS/README.md

 <br>

 **Calculation**
 Data that are not normally compared are combined into a data matrix comprising various data domains, or slice categories, with varying weights that represent the different data categories.
 Each slice category, represented by a color scheme, can then be separated into subdomains.
-The data matrix is then analyzed to produce a score ranging from 0 to 1 for each slice category that represents a data record’s risk due to that category, as well as a corresponding overall score that represents the record’s total risk from all categories.
-These scores are determined via a rank system for easy comparison between different data points.
-These scores are displayed in a ToxPi diagram for each record.
+The data matrix is then analyzed to produce a risk score ranging from 0 to 1 for each slice category, as well as a corresponding overall score that represents the record’s total risk from all categories.
+These scores are determined via a rank system for easy comparison between different data points and are displayed in a ToxPi diagram for each record.
+If the data record's are locations, the figures can be mapped geographically.
+This process is visualized below.

 <p align = "center">
 <img src="https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Images/ToxPiDescription.PNG" data-canonical-
 src="https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Images/ToxPiDescription.PNG" width="550" height="400" />
 </p>

-**Interpreation**
+**Interpretation**

 <p align = "center">
 <br>
 <img src="https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Images/ToxPiInterpretation.PNG" data-canonical-